rahulkhare2088-ets/EireneTechSociety/DeveloperGuide.md

 *   **orderQuantity:** The metric or target variable you are trying to predict.
 ---

-## ️ 🛠️ Step-by-step Integration Workflow
+## ️ 🛠️ Step-by-Step Integration Workflow

 *    **Step 1: Fetch Historical Order Data**